Self-consistent multidimensional Penrose process driven by magnetic reconnection: Introduction

-Given the presence of strong magnetic fields and relativistic plasmas near astrophysical BHs, it is natural to expect a manifestation of the PP triggered by magnetic reconnection and mediated by plasmoids.
-This idea was originally proposed and explored analytically by Koide and Arai~\cite{Koide:2008xr}, to be further reviewed and extended by Asenjo and Comisso~\cite{Asenjo:2017gsv, PhysRevD.103.023014}, who computed the power extracted and the efficiency of the process in terms of the local reconnection rate (see also~\cite{Parfrey2019} for related PIC simulations).
-Despite the importance of these initial works, they contain a number of approximations that prevent from testing them in numerical environments and assessing their viability in realistic astrophysical scenarios.
+Despite the importance of the initial works by \citet{Koide:2008xr} and \citet{PhysRevD.103.023014}, they contain a number of approximations that prevent from testing them in numerical environments and assessing their viability in realistic astrophysical scenarios.
 Arguably, the most serious of these limitations rests with the lack of a self-consistent description of the plasma dynamics, either in the MHD or FFE regimes.
-In turn, this forces the use of number of assumptions on the dynamics of the plasma that are either far from known solutions and numerical simulations (see, \eg \cite{Mahlmann2020, Ripperda2020, Nathanail2020, Nathanail2020c, Ripperda2022,Crinquand2022, Dimitropoulos:2024iqz}), or difficult to realise in practice.
+In turn, this forces the use of number of assumptions on the dynamics of the plasma that are either far from known solutions and numerical simulations (see, \eg \citet{Mahlmann2020, Ripperda2020, Nathanail2020, Nathanail2020c, Ripperda2022, Crinquand2022, Dimitropoulos:2024iqz}), or difficult to realise in practice.

 To overcome these difficulties, it is important to construct reconnection models that are consistent with well-known plasma solutions or that share dynamical features and conditions that are similar to those encountered in simulations.
-In this Letter, we address these issues by exploiting a self-consistent, fully covariant analytic description of plasma and fields of degenerate electrodynamics that includes ideal MHD and FFE as particular examples.
+The goal of this work is therefore that of having an analytic understanding of the energetics of the PP mediated by plasmoid for a non-trivial distribution of matter and electromagnetic fields.
+We do this by exploiting a self-consistent, fully covariant analytic description of plasma and fields of degenerate electrodynamics that includes ideal MHD and FFE as particular examples.
 More specifically, we analyse for the first time the conditions under which a distribution of magnetised matter penetrating the ergosphere and not restricted to the equatorial plane can produce plasmoids with negative energy-at-infinity.
 In this way, we can study the extraction of energy and angular momentum from a Kerr BH in a self-consistent scenario that is not too far from the conditions explored in simulations.
+The ultimate expectation is that the insight that will be gained via these analytical calculations will be of help in understanding the results of the simulations of the plasmoid-driven PP once they will have reached a sufficient degree of realism.